rmm286/Multibody-Dynamics/README.md

 # Multibody-Dynamics
+Author: Rayne Milner
+Contact: rmmilner@ucdavis.edu

 Projects for MAE 272.

+Files:

+RowingMachineProject.ipynb
-Including simulation of a dynamic rowing machine in Python using Numpy and Jupyter.
+  Simulation of a dynamic rowing machine in Python using Numpy and Jupyter.

+FinalExam.ipnyb
+  Final Exam simulating tractor trailer vehicle with holonomic and non-holonomic contraints